chiphamthao/TrashSortingEdu/README.md

 ### Root Directory

-#### `main.py` - Interactive Waste Sorting Quiz
+### GestureDetection/ Directory - Interactive Trash Sorting Quiz

-An educational quiz application that uses MediaPipe hand tracking to allow users to answer multiple-choice questions by holding up 1-4 fingers.
+An educational application that has two interactive modes: a multiple-choice quiz where users answer questions by holding up 1–4 fingers, and a gesture-based sorting game where users pinch and drag virtual trash items into the correct bins.

 **Features:**

 - Real-time hand gesture recognition (1-4 fingers = A, B, C, D choices)
 - Multiple-choice questions about waste sorting
+- Gesture-based pinch interaction to grab and sort virtual trash items into bins
 - Score tracking and progress visualization
 - Dwell-time confirmation to prevent accidental selections
 - Visual feedback with color-coded responses